Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #187, b.
 9 January 1880, d.
 23 March 1937

-George Good Storer was born on 9 January 1880 in Seaton Carew, Hartlepool, Durham, England.1,2 He was the son of Henry Taylorson Storer and Mary Good.
-He was baptized on 14 October 1880 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by John Lawson.
-In the census of 3 April 1881 in Front Street, Seaton Carew, Hartlepool, Durham, England, he was listed as the son of Henry Taylorson Storer.3 In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Hartlepool, Durham, England, he was listed as the son of Henry Taylorson Storer George was an apprentice pilot.1 He married Jessie McKinnon.
-His wife Jessie died on 3 December 1936 in Rosedale House, Glentower Grove, Seaton Carew, Hartlepool, Durham, England, from Myocarditis and Exopathalmis goitre.
-Her death was registered by her son Leslie.4,3 He died on 23 March 1937 in Seaton Carew, Hartlepool, Durham, England, aged 57 from Valvular cardiac disease.
-His death was registered by hs son Leslie.5,6 He was buried on 27 March 1937 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by James Booth.6
+George Good Storer was born on 9 January 1880 in Seaton Carew, Durham, England.1,2 He was the son of Henry Taylorson Storer and Mary Good.
+He was baptised on 14 October 1880 in Holy Trinity, Seaton Carew, Durham, England, by John Lawson.
+In the census of 3 April 1881 in Front Street, Seaton Carew, Durham, England, he was listed as the son of Henry Taylorson Storer.3 In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Durham, England, he was listed as the son of Henry Taylorson Storer George was an apprentice pilot.1 He married Jessie McKinnon in 1906 in Hartlepool, Durham, England.4 His wife Jessie died on 3 December 1936 in Rosedale House, Glentower Grove, Seaton Carew, Durham, England, from Myocarditis and Exopathalmis goitre.
+Her death was registered by her son Leslie.5,3 George died on 23 March 1937 in Seaton Carew, Durham, England, aged 57 from Valvular cardiac disease.
+His death was registered by hs son Leslie.6,7 George was buried on 27 March 1937 in Holy Trinity, Seaton Carew, Durham, England, by James Booth.
+He was buried with his wife.7,3

 Children of George Good Storer and Jessie McKinnon